ftravers/PublicDocumentation/sbt.md

 # Usage

-Go into an empty folder and type: `sbt`
+Go into an empty folder that you intend to be your project folder and
+type: `sbt`